+- If [-] is set for both the RAW image and JPEG image, ▲L will be set.

 - If you select both RAW and JPEG, each time you shoot, the image will be recorded simultaneously to the card in both RAW and JPEG at the imagerecording qualities that were set.
-The two images will be recorded with the same file numbers (file extension: JPG for JPEG and .CR3 for RAW). - S2 is in ▲ (Fine) quality. - Meaning of image quality icons: RAW RAW, CRAW Compact RAW, JPEG, Fine, I Normal, L Large, M Medium, S Small.
+The two images will be recorded with the same file numbers (file extension: JPG for JPEG and .CR3 for RAW).

+- S2 is in (Fine) quality.

+- Meaning of image quality icons: MW RAW, CMW Compact RAW, JPEG,

+Fine,

+Normal,

+Large,

+Medium,

+Small.